Distributed Hierarchical Machine Learning for Joint Resource Allocation and Slice Selection in In-Network Edge Systems: Related works

 \subsection{ML-based Resource Management}

 Solving targeted optimization problems, such as minimizing energy consumption, latency, or bandwidth usage, either individually or jointly, typically involves addressing computationally intensive NP-hard problems.
 According to \cite{8847416}, machine learning (ML) techniques offer a promising alternative to traditional mathematical modeling of the system, enabling the derivation of mathematically tractable heuristics with a data-driven understanding of the system.
 For instance, \cite{10041775} proposed a collaborative ML resource allocation scheme tailored for SDN-enabled fog computing, while \cite{lia2022} analyzed four classes of supervised learning methods; Decision tree (DT), Support vector machine (SVM), Multi-layer perceptron (MLP), and Bagged trees (BT) for task placement optimization at the network edge.
 In \cite{silva2024ml}, the authors proposed a predictive ML-based approach to monitor and guarantee the quality of network slice service by analyzing throughput and packet loss rate key quality indicators (KQI).
+Liu et al. \cite{10443273} proposed a learning-assisted end-to-end network slicing framework for resource allocation and task completion time minimization in heterogeneous networks.
 In \cite{hejazi2024learning}, SVM and MLP were employed for application placement in mobile edge computing servers.
 By formulating the problem as a two-stage stochastic optimization model, this study demonstrated the effectiveness of ML models in improving solution times and decision-making accuracy for user-to-server request allocation.

 While previous works employing ML focus on instance based inference, where each decision is derived for individual users or requests in isolation, we addressed a set-structured/set input problem.
 We consider groups of WDs jointly, treating the task as a multiple instance learning problem.
 To capture this structure, we employ a DeepSet-based encoder–decoder architecture \cite{zaheer2017deep}, enabling the model to learn permutation-invariant representations of the WD sets.